 Hassan’s journey from Somalia to Nashville came full circle when the 2012 MyCity graduate spoke to the Class of 2015 in Centennial Park’s Parthenon.
 He boasted about the opportunities this country, especially this city, provides.
 Hassan is enrolled in Lipscomb University’s Nelson and Sue Andrews Institute for Civic Leadership, is owner of Som Cafe, and runs a consulting firm which helps refugees and immigrants establish businesses, allowing them to invest in their neighborhood and Nashville.

-“I’m very fortunate,” said Hassan.
+“I’m very fortunate,” said Shukri-Hassan.
 “It just goes to show if you work hard, there is no better place to be than America.”